edgexfoundry/edgex-docs/docs_src/design/adr/0024-system-events.md

 This new `SystemEvent` DTO will contain the following data describing the System Event:

+- Source - i.e core-metadata as the publisher
-- Event Type - i.e. device
+- Type - i.e. device
-- Event Action - i.e. add/update/delete
+- Action - i.e. add/update/delete
-- Event Source - i.e core-metadata as the publisher
+- Timestamp - Creation date/time for the System Event
-- Event Owner - i.e device-onvif-camera as the device owner
+- Owner - i.e device-onvif-camera as the device owner
-    - Optional based on the Event Type
+    - Optional based on the Type
-- Event Other- i.e. onvif-camera (profile name)
+- Tags - i.e. device-profile=onvif-camera
-    - Optional based on the Event Type
+    - Optional based on the Type needs
-- Event Details - i.e. Device DTO of newly added device or empty for Delete action.
+- Details - i.e. Device DTO of newly added device or empty for Delete action.
-    - Optional and varies based on the Event Type and or Event Action.
+    - Optional object which varies based on the Type and or Action.
+    - This an object similar to `ObjectValue` in `Reading` DTO

+!!! note
+    As defined, this DTO should suffice for future System Event use cases.

 #### MessageBus